 Melanin can be divided into eumelanin and pheomelanin.
 Eumelanin causes hair to acquire a black or dark brown color.
 The more eumelanin you have, the darker your hair is.
 Pheomelanin makes hair develop red and blonde shades.

-When eumelanin or pheomelanin in some of your hair follicles dies, the affected hair turns grey.
-You’ll still have naturally-colored hair strands where melanin is active.
+When the melanocytes (pigment-producing cells) in some of your hair follicles die or become inactive, the affected hair loses its natural pigment.
+You’ll still have naturally colored hair strands where melanin is active.
 White hair forms when all your hair follicles lose eumelanin or pheomelanin.
 That means you no longer have melanin to give your hair its natural color.

 Causes